Continuous Design and Reprogramming of Totimorphic Structures for Space Applications: Results

 The presented approach also allows to use reconfiguration of the lattice surface to compensate for defects introduced by mirror damage, e.g., through micrometeoroids \cite{rigby2023science}.
-We illustrate this by adding a single defect to one of the lattice's unit cells (selected randomly), which is modelled by adding a deflection (randomly determined but static) to the light rays reflected from this cell (\cref{fig:telescopeAdaptation}.C; see \cref{methods:damage} for details).
-As before, we perform gradient descent on the respective cost function to find a lattice configuration that compensates for this defect (\cref{fig:telescopeAdaptation}.C-D).
+We illustrate this by adding a single defect to one of the lattice's unit cells (selected randomly), which is modelled by adding a deflection (randomly determined but static) to the light rays reflected from this cell (Fig.~\ref{fig:telescopeAdaptation}C; see \cref{methods:damage} for details).
+As before, we perform gradient descent on the respective cost function to find a lattice configuration that compensates for this defect (Fig.~\ref{fig:telescopeAdaptation}C-D).
 This is studied for increasing degrees of damage, i.e., for increasing amounts of deflection.
 For all cases, the reconfiguration improves the performance of the mirror -- although for more extreme damage, we are not able to return to the baseline performance from before the damage occurs.
 This is mainly because correcting for the damage requires an asymmetric configuration in the lattice, which is only possible to a limited degree before interfering with the focus capability of other (undamaged) unit cells.
 But still, for smaller amounts of damage, reconfiguration allows a return to baseline performance.
-In a realistic scenario, this could be realized in a "lattice-in-the-loop" setting, meaning that we use the actual lattice to collect where light from each unit cell hits the imaging plane, and then use the measurements in the backward pass\footnote{The backward pass is the computational graph used to calculate gradients for the parameters from the cost function.} to get the required parameter changes of the physical mirror, i.e., we use the simulation model as a proxy for the error calculation and simply replace predicted values -- the distances to the focal point -- with real measurements.
+In a realistic scenario, this could be realised in a ``lattice-in-the-loop'' setting, meaning that we use the actual lattice to collect where light from each unit cell hits the imaging plane, and then use the measurements in the backward pass (i.e., the computational graph used to calculate gradients for the parameters from the cost function) to get the required parameter changes of the physical mirror.
+Or put simply: using the simulation model as a proxy for the error calculation and replacing predicted values -- the distances to the focal point -- with real measurements. \review{The same approach can be applied for other damage types as well, such as damaged actuators which would be modelled by keeping the corresponding generalised coordinate fixed or by adding strong penalty terms to the cost function.} Further simulation details are in \cref{sim:telescope}.